CDC director warns of 'impending doom' as Covid-19 cases spike in most states - KRDO

 Michigan is already suffering another Covid-19 surge, driven largely by young people ages 10 to 19, said Dr. Joneigh Khaldun, the state’s chief medical executive.

-Khaldun attributed the rise in cases to a number of factors, like more gatherings, more mobility, economic reopenings and specific outbreaks in some prisons and schools.
+Khaldun attributed the rise in cases to a number of factors, like more gatherings, more mobility, business reopenings and specific outbreaks in some prisons and schools.

 Illinois officials are planning to deploy rapid response vaccination teams to several counties and expand vaccine eligibility after a “concerning possible trend in increasing COVID hospitalizations and case rates.”